 It’s a great introduction to India

 Whether one likes to admit it or not, India is a difficult country to travel to – what with the infrastructure which are still lacking compared to those of Europe (although this is changing very fast thanks to the government efforts) which are often combined with very ling distances; or because of the crowds and the enormous cultural differences compared to the rest of the world.
 Madhya Pradesh is a gentle introduction to India: there’s less people, less traffic, less noise.
 It gives the chance of getting used to the country, to get to know the way of life in a more gradual manner.

 These are only five of the many reasons to visit Madhya Pradesh.
-I know I will want to visit it again, to explore more of this amazing State, starting from Khajuraho, a magnificent complex of Hindu temples which has been declared a UNESCO protected site, to the Buddhist Sanchi with its many stupas, to Madhu to explore the Jahaz Mahal and to Orccha, a historic town along the banks of the river Betwa.
+I know I will want to visit it again, to explore more of this amazing State, starting from Khajuraho, a magnificent complex of Hindu temples which is included in the list of UNESCO World Heritage Sites, to the Buddhist Sanchi with its many stupas, to Madhu to explore the Jahaz Mahal and to Orccha, a historic town along the banks of the river Betwa.

 Besides, I would want to have a second try at spotting the tigers!